Cover of The Invisible Life of Addie LaRue

 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from The Invisible Life of Addie LaRue:
+The most popular highlights from The Invisible Life of Addie LaRue, saved by readers on Screvi.

 “Books, she has found, are a way to live a thousand lives--or to find strength in a very long one.”